Open-Markets-Initiative/Directory/Organizations/Tmx/Protocols/BroadcastFeed.md

-## BroadcastFeed: Tmx Ip Broadcast Feed
+## Broadcast Feed: Tmx Toronto Stock Exchange Broadcast Market Data

-Tmx Group's Ip-based broadcast market data feed for distribution of equity and derivatives market information.
+Market data feed publishing real-time quotes and trades for securities traded on the Tmx Toronto Stock Exchange and Tsx Venture Exchange.

 ### Overview

-The Tmx Ip Broadcast Feed is a market data distribution protocol providing consolidated market data across Tmx Group venues.
-The feed delivers trade reports, quote updates, and reference data through a broadcast delivery mechanism.
-It complements the QuantumFeed and Xmt protocols by providing additional data products and delivery options.

-The broadcast feed specification defines the message formats, field layouts, and delivery characteristics for Ip-based market data distribution.
+Broadcast Feed is the real-time market data product for the Tmx Toronto Stock Exchange (Tsx) and Tsx Venture Exchange, publishing quote updates, trade reports, and session events for every listed security.
+It is the primary data feed for subscribers tracking Canadian cash equities markets.

 ### Transport

-Ip multicast for broadcast delivery of market data to subscribers.
+Udp multicast via the Sola transport framing for real-time delivery of sequenced messages with per-packet sequence numbers for gap detection.
+Tcp for the Sola gap fill and retransmission services used by subscribers to recover missed multicast messages.

 ### Key Characteristics

+- **Tsx and Tsxv** - Coverage of Toronto Stock Exchange and Tsx Venture
-- **Broadcast delivery** - Ip-based multicast distribution
+- **Multicast delivery** - Real-time Udp multicast distribution
-- **Consolidated data** - Market data across Tmx Group venues
-- **Trade and quote data** - Real-time trade reports and quote updates
+- **Quote and trade events** - Real-time updates for listed securities
-- **Reference data** - Instrument definitions and trading parameters
+- **Gap recovery** - Tcp gap fill and retransmission service
+- **Binary encoded** - Compact fixed-width binary messages